Memoirs of a Geisha (film): Post-production

-One of the tasks faced by sound editors in post-production was improving the English pronunciation of the cast, which in part involved piecing together different dialogue clips from other segments of the film to form missing syllables in the actors' speech, as some only spoke partially phonetic English when performing.
-The achievement of the sound editors earned the film an Academy Award nomination for Best Achievement in Sound Editing.
+One of the tasks faced by sound editors in post-production was improving the English pronunciation of the cast, which in part involved piecing together different dialogue clips from other segments of the film to form missing syllables in the actors' speech, as some spoke only partially phonetic English when performing.
+The work of the sound editors earned the film an Academy Award nomination for Best Achievement in Sound Editing.